Every aspect of daily life will be impacted by 3d design, 3d simulation, and 3d printing.

 Barring the many world issues we have, I consider our generation very privileged to have attained even this level of capability in technology.

 As robotics and computer technology have matured, many have found themselves without jobs.
 This obviously been percieved as a negative thing.
-Public assistance is now used by 20 percent of our population, and I know that 19.99 percent of those people have fought hard to resist that outcome.
+Public assistance is now used by 20 percent of our population, and a great percentage of those people have fought hard to resist that outcome.
 I get the stark impression, however, that society has been creating its own prosthetic in the form of technology to be able to handle and manage the sheer scale of population that we currently have.
 I have a suspicion that our world will run entirely by automation, from cars to robots, to systems of every sort.
 Further, I anticipate that the so-called public assistance might just naturally evolve into a new form of communism, though not of the traditional sort — unique and honorable in its own right, yet not without its particular unique issues.

 From Actual Reality to Virtual Reality and Back Again